HOW TO COMPLETE THE PC8 OVERSEAS APPLICATION FORM

 PROVING YOUR GENDER AND PLACE OF BIRTH – for applicants born overseas only

-If your foreign birth certificate or foreign passport is in a different name to your Australian citizenship, you must provide a name change document to explain the difference - eg. a marriage certificate, court order, etc. If you do not have any official name change documents to link the name on your foreign birth certificate to your Australian citizenship certificate, please contact your lodging office for advice.
+If the document you provide is in a different name to your Australian citizenship certificate, you must provide a name change document to explain the difference - eg. a marriage certificate, court order, etc. If you do not have any official name change documents to link the name on your foreign birth certificate to your Australian citizenship certificate, please contact your lodging office for advice.

 IF YOU HAVE CHANGED YOUR NAME SINCE BIRTH OR CITIZENSHIP